Westerners join Iraqi Christian militia to fight Islamic State

 All the volunteers said they were prepared to stay in Iraq indefinitely.

 “Everyone dies,” said Brett, asked about the prospect of being killed.
-“One of my favourite verses in the Bible says: be faithful unto death, and I shall give you the crown of life.”
+“One of my favorite verses in the Bible says: be faithful unto death, and I shall give you the crown of life.”

 (Editing by Stephen Kalin and Stephen Powell)